The aim of the JAIN Challenge is to gather as much knowledge as possible about promising assistive technology in

-In the JAIN fieldlabs, national and international, governments, universities, applied science institutes, informal care, healthcare institutions, and companies can work together directly with the end-users, people with memory loss, and the system in which they participate, in order to develop products that meet the demands of the
+In the JAIN fieldlabs, national and international, governments, universities, applied science institutes, informal care, healthcare institutions, and companies can work together directly with the end-users, people with memory loss, and the system in which they participate, in order to develop products that meet the demands of the end-users completely.

 JAIN beliefs that combining the knowledge of people with memory problems like dementia, informal carers, and healthcare professionals can lead to improvements in dementia care.
 For instance, professionals can inform researchers about the real needed valuable additions to care.
 Conversely, researchers can offer healthcare professionals the possibilities to realize these needed valuable additions.

-JAIN speed up development of
+JAIN speeds up development of

 Projects will be executed to develop Artificial Intelligence (AI) applications, to: